 A sleepless New Year’s Eve night led me to the BBC’s Radio 4 where the World News was describing scenes at Copacabana Beach in Rio de Janeiro.
 Over one million people were there, it said.

-My mind flew back to my own New Year’s Eve on that beach, back in the nineties.
-We had gone down late afternoon on the 31st to see the local scene, having booked our table, laid out our fancy clothes for the Gala Dinner and put some champagne on ice for later.
+My mind flew back to my own New Year’s Eve on that beach, back in the late eighties or early nineties.
+We had gone down late afternoon to see the local scene, having booked our table, laid out our fancy clothes for the New Years Eve Gala Dinner and put some champagne on ice for later.
 We took only a few dollars with us, just enough for a coffee or two, because Rio then was a dangerous place and alcohol was flowing fairly freely.
 Nor did we take our cameras for the same reason.
 The bus drivers were all drunk and drinking as they drove, the conductors wouldn’t take money for the fare and insisted we join them in a drink, we met processions which would hold up the bus and demand a ransom from the driver who happily paid it from his takings – it was complete mayhem.

-We didn’t return to the hotel until early next morning, at about 6 a.m.
-I think, but I remember it as the most memorable and the best New Year’s Eve ever.
+We didn’t return to the hotel until early next morning, at about 6 am, but I remember it as the most memorable and the best New Year’s Eve ever.
 No matter that we missed our New Year’s Eve dinner, champagne and party hats – what we had experienced was something raw and real: it was electrifying.
 Below is what I wrote shortly afterwards (published in both Wanderlust and The Lady).
 I’m sorry I have no photos to illustrate, but we didn’t carry cameras, for safety reasons.

 The atmosphere was electric.
 Yesterday the city had felt like any other Latin city, but tonight was different.
 Tonight it was no longer Latin, familiar and accessible, but African and strange.